-- Carefully review the learning community guide that you will see when you log in to register for your orientation date.
-Then please select and enter, in your preferred order, the four learning community choices you would like your advisor to take into account when making your fall schedule.
+- Carefully review the Learning Community Supplement that you will see when you log in to register for your Orientation date.
+Then please select and enter, in your preferred order, the learning community choices you would like your advisor to take into account when making your fall schedule.

-Your Academic Advisor will review this information, along with your placement test scores, when creating your schedule.
+Your academic advisor will review this information, along with your placement test scores, when creating your schedule.
 You will receive your schedule at Orientation. *Please note your preliminary Transfer Credit Evaluation will not be created until official documentation is submitted.
 You can learn more about how to submit your documents on our AP, IB and College Credits page.

 Mandatory F-1 Visa Status Maintenance Information Session for New International Students

-This information session will focus on immigration regulations pertaining to international students on F-1 visa, visa applicable benefits, restrictions and will include mandatory check-in procedure for activating F-1 student SEVIS record.
-Learn more about this session and preparing to enter the U.S. on an F-1 visa.
+This information session will focus on immigration regulations pertaining to international students on an F-1 visa, visa applicable benefits, restrictions, and will include a mandatory check-in procedure for activating an F-1 student's SEVIS record.
+Learn more about preparing to enter the US on an F-1 visa.